Beverly Burns

 Captain Burns received numerous awards and commendations.
-On January 31, 1985, she received the Amelia Earhart Award — presented by New Jersey Governor Thomas Kean and the CEO of People Express, Donald Burr — for her historic flight as captain of the Boeing 747 on July 18, 1984.
+On January 31, 1985, she received the Amelia Earhart Award—presented by New Jersey Governor Thomas Kean and the CEO of People Express, Donald Burr—for her historic flight as captain of the Boeing 747 on July 18, 1984.
 Prior to that award, on August 14, 1984, she received an Award of Recognition from Baltimore Mayor William Donald Schaefer, which cited her as one of Baltimore's best.
 On August 16, she received a letter of congratulation from New Jersey Senator C. Louis Bassano, who prepared a resolution in her honor.
 On August 21, U.S. Senator Frank R. Lautenberg of New Jersey credited her with "opening doors for millions of American women" and read her deeds into the Congressional Record.
 On October 17, Maryland Governor Harry Hughes sent a letter of congratulation and named her an "ambassador of goodwill" for the state.
-On November 16, she received a letter of congratulation from President Ronald Reagan and was invited to the 50th American President Inaugural.
+On November 16, she received a letter of congratulation from President Ronald Reagan and was invited to the 50th American President Inauguration.

-More recent commendations included a 2001 citation from U.S. Senator Barbara Mikulski of Maryland and a letter of congratulation, dated August 7, 2001, from President George W. Bush.
+Later commendations included a 2001 citation from U.S. Senator Barbara Mikulski of Maryland and a letter of congratulation, dated August 7, 2001, from President George W. Bush.
 On February 6, 2002, a proclamation by Baltimore Mayor Martin O'Malley designated the date as Beverly Burns Day in Baltimore.
 In 2003, she received a Certificate of Appreciation from USAF General John W. Handy for outstanding support for Operation Iraqi Freedom while serving as a member of the Civil Reserve Air Fleet.

-Captain Burns' autobiography can be found on Kindle Books at Amazon.com.
+She has a autobiography called The Shadow Of Thy Wings.

+Burns later suffered from Alzheimer's disease, and died in Baltimore on November 1, 2025, at the age of 76.
+She was predeceased by her husband.